rmc12304/mosaic_project/README.md

 # mosaic_project
-This is a project aiming to develop a photo mosaic tool using Python
+This is a project aiming to develop a photo mosaic tool using Python.

 The idea is to provide a simple and effective way of creating beautiful photo mosaic collages with a reduced input and manual work by the user.